todogroup/osposurvey/2020/questions.md

 * WhiteSource
 * Verifa
 * We utilize a homegrown tool or methodology for open source compliance
-* We do not utilize or any tool or methodology for open source compliance
+* We do not utilize a tool or methodology for open source compliance
 * Other (please specify)

 44. Does the information security function within your organization access data from automated tools that are also used for open source compliance?